Uday-1001/Uday-1001/README.md

 <div align="left">

-> ### 🌍 TripMate
+### 🎓 Lecture Lens

-> A travel planning web application designed to make trip organization smoother, cleaner, and more user-friendly.
+> A smart academic companion web application designed to simplify lecture tracking and enhance learning efficiency.

->
+> 🔹 Organize and revisit lecture materials easily
-> 🔹 Plan and manage itineraries
+> 🔹 Extract and summarize key concepts from content
-> 🔹 Built with focus on user experience
+> 🔹 Built with focus on productivity and clarity
-> 🔹 Covers practical application flow
+> 🔹 Streamlines study workflow for better retention

 <br>

-> ### 🌱 Phyto-Sense *(Soil Stress Prediction System)*
+### 🌱 Phyto-Sense (Soil Stress Prediction System)

 > A Machine Learning-based project that predicts **soil stress** using environmental parameters and practical agricultural data.
->

 > 🔹 Uses temperature, humidity, and soil temperature
 > 🔹 Integrated with a frontend interface
 > 🔹 Extendable for sensor-based inputs

 <br>

-> ### 🤖 ML Models
-> A collection of machine learning mini-projects built to explore prediction and classification using real datasets.
->
-> 🔹 **House Value Predictor** for regression-based prediction
-> 🔹 **Cancer Prediction** for cancer related queries in healthcare
+### ⚖️ Nyaya Setu (In Progress)

+>A legal assistance web application designed to simplify access to justice and streamline case-related information.

+> 🔹 Provides easy access to legal resources and guidance
+> 🔹 Helps users understand case procedures and documentation
-> 🔹 Focused on practical implementation of ML concepts
+> 🔹 Built with focus on accessibility and user awareness
+> 🔹 Bridges the gap between citizens and legal support systems

 </div>